hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 ## Approach to modeling.

 Figure 2, in addition to representing our our information architecture, makes brief mention of the approach to analysis.
 Slum detection is our objective.
-We seek to accomplish this using ambient information including our population
+We seek to accomplish this using ambient information including population-distribution attributes, and overhead imagery.

+We approach this

 <p align="center">